vicaranq/personal-website/README.md

 # To deploy in Heroku:
+1. Login:

+'heroku login'

+Note: It'll open a window to login to Heroky CLI

-1. Once code changes are added and committed:
+2. Once code changes are added and committed:
 'git push heroku master'